 Note: Quiz names can contain up to 90 characters and a subtitle can contain up to 1,000 characters.

-Click Add Question to add more questions to your form.
+Click Add Question to add more questions to your quiz.
 To change the order of the questions, click the Up or Down arrows on the right side of each question.
 For text questions, select the Long Answer option if you want a larger text box displayed on the form.